-5.4.1.
-The STARS scheme should form the framework within which many of behaviour change related components of the above recommendations, are mutually reinforcing, in the sense that many of the above recommendations would contribute towards the required 'travel activities' and 'support activities' required to attained Gold status - which should ultimately be the aim for the school.

 - 5.4.2.
-Equally by embracing the STARS process, by delivering the required activities, achieving the modal shift targets and demonstrate effective community engagement, the school will have successfully delivered air quality improvements through reduced travel by cars.
-The framework of STARS will support the school and borough in documenting, tracking and sharing their continued progress, to imbed and implement the recommendations throughout the school community. - 5.4.3.
-Schools are encouraged to note any activity undertaken on air quality on their TfL STARS Profile stars.tfl.gov.uk.
-To gain STARS accreditation and to help inspire other schools they are required to tell their story for each activity they have delivered, and provides convenient means of logging activities, participation levels and outcomes. - 5.4.4.
+Many of the recommendations would also serve to contribute towards the required 'travel activities' and 'support activities' required to attain Gold status which should ultimately be the aim for the school. - 5.4.3.
+Equally by embracing the STARS process, delivering sustainable travel activities, achieving modal shift targets and demonstrating effective community engagement, the school will have successfully delivered air quality improvements through reduced travel by cars.
+The framework of STARS enables the school and borough to document, track and share their continued progress, and embed and implement the recommendations throughout the school community. - 5.4.4.
+Schools are encouraged to note any air quality related activity undertaken on their TfL STARS profile stars.tfl.gov.uk, and to help inspire other schools, they are required to tell their story for each activity they have delivered. - 5.4.5.
 Table 3 outlines the requirements for achieving the Bronze, Silver and Gold accreditation.
-St Clements Dane CofE Primary School is not currently registered.